Why restore photo negatives with AI?

 In-depth guide

-The most common damage to negatives includes scratches from being pulled through cameras and processors, dust embedded in the emulsion, fungus growth from humid storage, curling from temperature changes, and overall fading, particularly in color negatives where dye layers degrade at different rates.
-Our AI handles all of these issues: it removes scratches and dust, corrects color fading, and restores the original tonal range.
+The most common damage on negatives includes scratches from cameras and processors, dust embedded in the emulsion, fungus from humid storage, and color fading where dye layers degrade at different rates.
+The AI handles all of these automatically.
+You do not need to clean negatives before scanning, though removing loose dust with a soft brush or compressed air can help.

 Expert tips